mendezjavier3567-prog/nexocoin/docs/wallet.md

 A Nexocoin address:

 - Is derived from a public key
 - Is represented as a hexadecimal string
-- Identifies the recipient or sender of transactions
+- Identifies the sender or recipient of a transaction

-Example format:
-Addresses contain no embedded balance data.
+- Contains no embedded balance or metadata

+Addresses do not store funds.
+They reference state maintained by the protocol.

 ---